 As you get ready to launch your customer experience program there are a few things you should clearly understand before you get started.
-Below, I outline three crucial things you should know before getting your customer experience program off the ground.
+Below, I outline three crucial things you should know before getting your Customer Experience (CX) program off the ground.

 1. Not all engagement methods are equal

 A core aspect of any customer experience program is to collect the intentions, experiences and expectations of your visitors.
 Today there is a plethora of ways to engage visitors from tracking studies to persistent feedback buttons to social media.

 But too often, similar expectations are placed on these engagement methods even though the nature of the information collected can vary enormously.
 Many times the insights gathered are positioned as comparable, and businesses awkwardly apply the same analytic tools and reporting structures on information that is wholly divergent.

 Therefore, it is important, before creating your customer experience program, to understand the different types of engagement methods and which is the most appropriate for your situation and needs.

 Firstly, let’s start with random active solicitation which collects feedback by inviting a random portion of your website visitors on arrival to the website to take a survey at the end of their visit.
 This provides a representative sample which creates internal alignment and helps drive strategic decisions.